eiffel-community/eiffel-intelligence/wiki/running-rules-on-objects.md

     testaggregated.enabled: true

-A GUI is also implemented in [Eiffel Intelligence Frontend](https://github.com/eiffel-community/eiffel-intelligence-frontend) but only visible when above property is set to true in the backend (this application).
+A GUI for this feature is also implemented in [Eiffel Intelligence front-end](https://github.com/eiffel-community/eiffel-intelligence-frontend) but only visible when above property is set to true in the backend (this application).

 ## Check if testRules are enabled on the selected instance

-Using the following endpoint one can check if rule tests are enabled in the EI instance.
+Using the following endpoint one can check if rule tests are enabled in the Eiffel Intelligence instance.

     curl -X GET http://<host>:8090/rule-test

-## Test JMESPath expression on given Event
+## Test JMESPath expression on given Eiffel event

 This endpoint allows to test the result of a JMESPath expression of an event.